-Regardless of what your business is, or what your content is as a writer, it’s critical make your presence known and easy to find.
+Regardless of what your business is, or what your content is as a writer, it’s critical to make your presence known and easy to find.
 The following guest post comes courtesy of Michael Kordvani.
 It discusses importance of Search Engine Optimization (SEO) for the success of online businesses.
-Michael Kordvani can be contacted at email@example.com.
+Michael Kordvani can be contacted at firstname.lastname@example.org.

 * * *

 When it comes to search engine optimization (SEO), many are aware it’s something that’s supposed to help their online business but very few make time to learn anything about it or to even try.
 Many tell you they rely on word of mouth marketing or paid advertising that can take a chunk out of your business budget.